 Opening times Nov.
 14 – Dec.
 23, 2019 MON–THU: 2pm–9pm FRI: 2pm–9:30pm SAT: 10am–9:30pm SUN & public holidays: 10am–9pm

 Why is it a favourite?
-Set within the narrow cobblestone lanes of the Spittelberg neighbourhood, below the short, sweet houses, this market really does give us a furry, warm feeling inside.
+Set within the narrow cobblestone lanes of the Spittelberg neighbourhood, and below its short, sweet houses, this market really does give us a furry, warm feeling inside.
 Christmas markets don’t get more charming than this.
 The craft stands are mostly occupied by local artisans here, which is a fresh change to the made-in-China craft found at many Christmas markets around Vienna.
+You’ll, of course, find that here, too, but less of it.

-Be sure to try: The delicious Kartoffelpuffer (potato pancakes) with extra garlic.
-The stand can be found on Spittelberggasse in the courtyard filled with Christmas stands.
+Be sure to try: The delicious garlicky and salty Erdapfelpuffer (potato pancakes), with extra garlic.
+The stand can be found on Spittelberggasse in the courtyard filled with Christmas stands and it’s legendary!

 Opening times Nov.
 15 – Dec.
 31, 2019 Daily: 11am–9pm closed on Dec.
 24 open on Dec.
 31 until 2am